How To Find A Good Oral Surgeon

 When it comes time for a wisdom teeth removal or a tricky maxillofacial procedure, a dentist will issue an oral surgeon referral.
 This involves a patient being sent to a specialist who will choose how to proceed.
 Dentists have a vested interest in selecting the absolute best oral surgeon for their patients.
 When you experience excellent care, both the dentist and the oral surgeon benefit.
-Reversely, if you’re displeased with your care, you may become frustrated with both the surgeon to whom you were referred, and the dentist who did the referring.
+Reversely, if you’re displeased with your care, you may become frustrated with both the surgeon to whom you were referred and the dentist who did the referring.

 When dentists are choosing an oral surgeon to see their patients, they should be sure this surgeon meets a series of qualifications: Is the surgeon implementing the best tools in the industry?
 Do patients typically come back satisfied?
 Would the dentist be comfortable sending his or her own kids to this surgeon?

-When it comes to comparing oral surgeons, ability isn’t really a part of the equation.
+When it comes to comparing oral surgeons, the ability isn’t really a part of the equation.
 To be certified, they undergo a lengthy educational and residential program.
 So in a field where all oral surgeons are created equal in technical abilities, what makes the difference between a good oral surgeon and a great one?

 According to our own Dr. Kooning, it comes down to one thing: Personality.